 After a childhood full of questions that seemed ridiculous and unnecessary (“What was he wearing?
 What colour was his hair?
 Why was he doing that?” were common queries when my extremely patient parents were telling a story), I realized I should put my constant curiosity to good use and become a journalist (my love of writing might have had something to do with it too).
 So I packed up and moved to Toronto, where I got my Bachelor of Journalism (magazine major) and two awards from Ryerson University.
 I gained a lot of experience in that city too, writing for the Ryerson Review of Journalism (where I was also chief copy editor), Exclaim!, Eye Weekly (now The Grid) and Chart, and copy editing and proofreading for Exclaim! and Maisonneuve, respectively.

 Once I had my degree in-hand, I moved to São Paulo.
-I now write, report and sometimes photograph for The Associated Press, The New York Times, USA Today, The Globe and Mail and GlobalPost.
-I also write and blog for The Huffington Post Canada.
-I have previously freelanced for magazines like SPIN, Paste, This, FASHION Magazine, The Grid, Time Out São Paulo (where I was also a contributing editor), FLARE and Shameless (where I also copy edited), and websites like Ensia and Spinner.com.
+I now write, report and sometimes photograph for The Associated Press, The New York Times and USA Today.
+I have also written and blogged for The Huffington Post Canada.
+I have previously freelanced for (and sometimes still do) papers like The Globe and Mail, news agencies like Reuters, magazines like Fortune, World Wildlife Magazine, Newsweek Japan, Time Out São Paulo (where I was also a contributing editor), SPIN, Paste, This, FASHION Magazine, The Grid, FLARE and Shameless (where I also copy edited), and websites like GlobalPost, Ensia and Spinner.com.
 I can even call myself trilingual (English, French and Portuguese).